jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 - Identifiers
 - Structure: Encapsulation structure
-- Declaration: Procedure declaration
+- Declaration: Command declaration
-- Operators: Procedure call
+- Operators: Command call
 - Literals: The state of an object

-Symbol text code is established by a set of standard translations for the elements above, and a few special translations for for instance execution control procedures.
+Symbol text code is established by a set of standard translations for the elements above, and a few special translations for for instance execution control commands.

 ##### Brainstorm

-- Normal Procedure Call Notation = Standard Operator Notation:
+- Normal Command Call Notation = Standard Operator Notation:
-    - There are two ways to express parameters in text code: in a definition or in a procedure call.
-The declaration of a procedure can be expressed as freely as an operator or literal notation.
-The general form of a textual procedure call notation is nothing more than a standard operator notation for a procedure.
+    - There are two ways to express parameters in text code: in a definition or in a command call.
+The declaration of a command can be expressed as freely as an operator or literal notation.
+The general form of a textual command call notation is nothing more than a standard operator notation for a command.
-- Mention that access operators are operator notations of the system procedures.
+- Mention that access operators are operator notations of the system commands.
 - Explain what execution control text notation is (is it an operator notation?)

 ##### Operators

 <
-Operators *are* procedures.
+Operators *are* commands.
 They are assigned a special notation.
 Evaluation order, parenthesis, Precedence
 Conversion operators
 \>